artaslove/kijijiscraper/README.md

 # kijijiscraper

-This web scraper collects information from multiple editions of kijiji and outputs to JSON.
+This web scraper collects information from kijiji and outputs to JSON.

 *Updated August 2017.*